Zebrafish: Aquaculture research

 tilapia, and flatfish, in the Percomorpha, zebrafish results may not be perfectly applicable.
 Various other models – Goldfish (Carassius auratus), Medaka (Oryzias latipes), Stickleback (Gasterosteus aculeatus), Roach (Rutilus rutilus), Pufferfish (Takifugu rubripes), Swordtail (Xiphophorus hellerii) – are less used normally but would be closer to particular target species.

 The only exception are the Carp (including Grass Carp, Ctenopharyngodon idella) and Milkfish (Chanos chanos) which are quite close, both being in the Cyprinidae.
 However it should also be noted that Danio consistently proves to be a useful model for mammals in many cases and there is dramatically more genetic distance between them than between Danio and any farmed fish.

 Neurochemistry

 In a glucocorticoid receptor-defective mutant with reduced exploratory behavior, fluoxetine rescued the normal exploratory behavior.
 This demonstrates relationships between glucocorticoids, fluoxetine, and exploration in this fish.

+DNA repair

+Zebrafish have been used as a model for studying DNA repair pathways.
+Embryos of externally fertilized fish species, such as zebrafish during their development, are directly exposed to environmental conditions such as pollutants and reactive oxygen species that may cause damage to their DNA.
+To cope with such DNA damages, a variety of different DNA repair pathways are expressed during development.
+Zebrafish have, in recent years, proven to be a useful model for assessing environmental pollutants that might cause DNA damage.

 Drug discovery and development

 The zebrafish and zebrafish larva is a suitable model organism for drug discovery and development.
 As a vertebrate with 70% genetic homology with humans, it can be predictive of human health and disease, while its small size and fast development facilitates experiments on a larger and quicker scale than with more traditional in vivo studies, including the development of higher-throughput, automated investigative tools.
 As demonstrated through ongoing research programmes, the zebrafish model enables researchers not only to identify genes that might underlie human disease, but also to develop novel therapeutic agents in drug discovery programmes.
 Zebrafish embryos have proven to be a rapid, cost-efficient, and reliable teratology assay model.